 At the north end there is Long Reef Headland, a protected aquatic reserve, and a golf course.
 A walk to the top of the headland can often be rewarded by views of migrating whales.

-North Long Reef is also a favourite for windsurfing and kitesurfing.
+North Long Reef is also a favourite for windsurfing and kite surfing or hang gliding.